 Do not miss Trini Breakfast Shed if you love authentic Caribbean cuisine, specifically Trinidadian food.
 The restaurant serves flavorsome Caribbean, American, and Chinese dishes.
-Fried and baked foods, saltfish, Roti, creole entrees, and more with homemade drinks.
+You’ll find fried and baked foods, saltfish, roti, creole entrees, and more, along with homemade drinks.
 The food is prepared with an extra layer of sweet Caribbean sauce, and local flavors offer a fusion twist.
 Book a table or takeaway your breakfast.

 3209 Church Avenue — East Flatbush

 3. Lips Cafe

 This tiny café serves a limited menu prepared with fresh local ingredients.
-It is a budget restaurant to have bagels, sandwiches, croissants, and porridge for breakfast.
+It is a budget restaurant where you can have bagels, sandwiches, croissants, and porridge for breakfast.
 Lips Café also serves brunch every Saturday and Sunday.
 Visit to enjoy flavored frappes, lattes, mochas, and more.

-If you are looking for a great brunch spot, then Milk & Honey Café is the place to if you are looking for a great brunch spot visit.
-A halal coffe ise shop serving delicious coffee and breakfast.
-Menus favorites include Eggs on Croissants, Baked Salmon Salad, and Banana & Walnut Bread with Marscapone.
-They also offer healthy grain bowls, sandwiches, flatbreads, pastries, and desserts.
+Milk & Honey Café is your ultimate brunch destination, offering a delightful halal coffee shop experience.
+Indulge in delicious coffee and breakfast options like Eggs on Croissants, Baked Salmon Salad, and Banana & Walnut Bread with Marscapone.
+Do not miss their healthy grain bowls, sandwiches, flatbreads, pastries, and desserts for a well-rounded and satisfying meal.